-Welcome to the Fulton Adventist University College (FAUC), Bachelor of Education (Primary) and Bachelor of Education (Early Childhood Education & Care) upgrade program.
-Amid the pandemic and as we adjust to the new normal, we hope you enjoy your academic journey with us.
+Welcome to the Fulton Adventist University College (FAUC), Bachelor of Education (Primary) upgrade program.
+We hope you enjoy your academic journey with us.

 Our Vision

 To be a tertiary institution whose graduates demonstrate Christian values in their personal and professional lives.